VisionEval/VisionEval-Docs/docs/09-estimation.md

 bzone_dwelling_units.csv
   + Estimation method: Package build
   + Estimation script: R/PredictHousing.R
-  + Model object: data/PredictHousingSpecifications.rda
+  + Model object: data/HouseTypeModel_ls.rda
   + Notes: User input from csv

 ####  CalculateBasePlaceTypes

 This module calculates place types for households and firms for the base year.

-* This module step uses data sources including User defined model and CSV
+* Data sources include none
-* This module step uses model types including Linear
+* Model types include Linear
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in missing?
+* Documented in R Script only, no md file produced

 The models in this model step are: